Libya’s coast guard recovers dozens of bodies of migrants

 At least 2,500 migrants have been detained in centers in and around Tripoli, where forces loyal to commander Khalifa Hifter are battling an array of militias loosely aligned with a U.N.-recognized government.

-Hifter’s offensive — an attempt to seize Tripoli — started in April and has killed more than 1,000 people, mainly combatants but also civilians, the U.S. said earlier this month.
+Hifter’s attempt to seize Tripoli started in April and has so far killed more than 1,000 people, mainly combatants but also civilians, the U.S. said earlier this month.

-The Tripoli-based government has blamed the Tajoura airstrike on Hifter’s forces, which have denied responsibility and accuse government-linked militias of storing weapons at the facility.
+The Tripoli-based government blamed the Tajoura airstrike on Hifter’s forces, which denied responsibility and accused government-linked militias of storing weapons at the facility.

-The U.N.’s death toll of 154 did not include those reported missing at sea Thursday.
+The U.N.’s death toll of 154 did not include the scores who drowned Thursday.